 Grujicic does not hold a minority view among political leaders in both Srpska and Serbia, and Bosnian Serbs who now live in the Republika Srpska.

-In Serbia itself, one 2015 poll showed 54 percent of people do not question the crime’s brutality, but 70 percent still deny it was "genocide".
+Once 2015 poll showed that in Serbia, 54 percent of people do not question the crime’s brutality, but 70 percent still deny it was "genocide".
 In November 2016, Serb legislators excluded Srebrenica from a new law forbidding genocide denial more widely.

 Mladen Grujicic, mayor of Srebrenica, with Zeljka Cvijanovic, prime minister of the Republic of Srpska, at the 65th National Prayer Breakfast in Washington on 2 February 2017 (Republic of Sprska Government)